splunk/observability-workshop/content/en/other/99-imt-admin/gdi/_index.md

 ---

-## 1. Installation using Helm
+## 1. Installation of the OpenTelemetry Collector using Helm

-Install the OpenTelemetry Collector using the Splunk Helm chart.
+Install the Splunk Distribution of the OpenTelemetry Collector using the Splunk Helm chart.
 First, add the Splunk Helm chart repository to Helm and update:

 {{< tabs >}}
 {{% tab title="Helm Repo Add" %}}